Colorado State Highway 371: Route description

-SH&nbs;371 begins at a T intersecction with SH 15 in northeastern Conejos County, about 4 mi east of Capulin and about 5 mi west of La Jara.
+SH 371 begins at a T intersection with SH 15 in northeastern Conejos County, about 4 mi east of Capulin and about 5 mi west of La Jara.
 From its southern teriminus it heads due north as a two–lane road through an rural agriculture area for the length of its course.
-Approximately 0.9 mi along it course, SH 371 crosses the Alamosa River and then crosses or connects with several county roads.
+Approximately 0.9 mi along its course, SH 371 crosses the Alamosa River and then crosses or connects with several county roads.
 Roughly 4.1 mi north of the river SH 371 crosses Conejos County Road CC (CR CC).

-North of CR CC, SH 371 continues along the Conejos–Alamosa county line (with Conejos County one the west and Alamosa County on the east).
-1 mi further north, SH reaches it northern terminus at a junction with SH 368 and Conejos County Road DD (CR DD), about 6.9 mi west of Estrella.
+North of CR CC, SH 371 continues along the Conejos–Alamosa county line (with Conejos County on the west and Alamosa County on the east).
+1 mi further north, SH reaches its northern terminus at a junction with SH 368 and Conejos County Road DD (CR DD), about 6.9 mi west of Estrella.
 (CR DD heads west, while SH 368 heads east toward U.S. Route 285 and Estrella.
 SH 368 continues north toward Colorado State Highway 370 and Monte Vista.)